Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 A guide to **convert a MVS bootleg** is also given here.

-The hack is basically finished now and further modifications will just consist in polishing the toolchain.
+The hack is basically finished now and further modifications will just consist in polishing the toolchain / documentation.

 ## Patching the Neo Geo MVS / AES version (patch 1.18)